Reform Act 1832: Third Reform Bill

 After the Reform Bill was rejected in the Lords, the House of Commons immediately passed a motion of confidence affirming their support for Lord Grey's administration.
 Because parliamentary rules prohibited the introduction of the same bill twice during the same parliamentary session, the ministry advised the new king, William IV, to prorogue Parliament.
 As soon as the new session began in December 1831, the Third Reform Bill was brought forward.
 The bill was in a few respects different from its predecessors; it no longer proposed a reduction in the total membership of the House of Commons, and it reflected data collected during the census that had just been completed.
 The new version passed in the House of Commons by even larger majorities in March 1832; it was once again sent up to the House of Lords.

-Realizing that another rejection would not be politically feasible, opponents of reform decided to use amendments to change the bill's essential character; for example, they voted to delay consideration of clauses in the bill that disfranchised the rotten boroughs.
+Realising that another rejection would not be politically feasible, opponents of reform decided to use amendments to change the bill's essential character; for example, they voted to delay consideration of clauses in the bill that disfranchised the rotten boroughs.
 The ministers believed that they were left with only one path to the bill's passage: to create a large number of new peerages, swamping the House of Lords with pro-reform votes but the prerogative of creating peerages rested with the king, who recoiled from so drastic a step and rejected the unanimous advice of his cabinet.
 Lord Grey then resigned, and the king invited the Duke of Wellington to form a new government.